jrkosinski/Ethernaut/README.md

 # Ethernaut
-## Solutions and Explanations to OpenZeppelin's Ethernaut puzzles (work in progress)
+## Solutions and Explanations to OpenZeppelin's Ethernaut puzzles

 OpenZeppelin's [Ethernaut](https://ethernaut.openzeppelin.com/) is a great place to start looking for a crash course in Ethereum smart contract security practices.
 It covers many common Solidity and EVM attack points, presented in a game format.
 Many of the puzzles have been directly inspired by real-life smart contract hacks that have taken place in the past.